typescript-cheatsheets/react/README.md

 ## Contributors

 This project follows the [all-contributors](https://github.com/all-contributors/all-contributors) specification.
 See [CONTRIBUTORS.md](/CONTRIBUTORS.md) for the full list.
-Contributions of any kind welcome!
+Contributions of any kind are welcome!